dustinpfister/blog_posts/_posts/nodejs-harp.md

 ## Conclusion

 Be sure to check out my many other [posts on node.js and npm packages](/categories/node-js/).
+Also it would seem harp has a [twitter](https://twitter.com/harpwebserver) that might be worth checking out.